adzerk/ah/doc/ah.1.md

     Destroy all AWS resources associated with the current environment.
 Only resources managed by `ah` will be affected.

-  * `lssecret`:
+  * `secrets` [`-a`]:
-    Print the list of S3 secret variables to which the current environment has been granted access.
+    Print all S3 secrets to which the current environment has access, or if the `-a` option is specified print all secrets to which the current user has access.
+See **FILES** below for a description of the output format.

   * `grant` <secret>:
     Grant permission for the current environment's instances to access the S3